ElMassimo/resourcerer/README.md

 When there is no id parameter, like in `new` and `create`, it returns an initialized model.

 ### Attributes
-Attributes can be assigned from a method or params, and are assigned on POST/PATCH/PUT requests
+Attributes can be assigned from a method or params, and are assigned on POST/PATCH/PUT requests.
 ```ruby
    # app/controllers/person_controller.rb
    class PersonController < ApplicationController